Aramashot Papayan: Early life

 Papayan was born as Ashot Papayan on September 15, 1911 in Batumi, Adjara.
-His parents, Grap and Petros, fled from Bitlis during the massacres of the Armenian population in the Ottoman Empire, which preceded the Armenian Genocide.
+His parents, Grap and Petros, fled from Bitlis during the massacres of the Armenian population in the Ottoman Empire, which preceded the Armenian genocide.
 His aunt married a Pasha, who saved her life and allowed her to resettle elsewhere.
 Many of his extended family was killed during the genocide.

-At the age of fifteen, Papayan’s father Petros and uncle Hyrapet both died, leaving him to be the main source of income for his family.
-Papayan did hard labor at the start of his life in order to support his immediate and extended family.
+At the age of fifteen, Papayan's father Petros and uncle Hyrapet both died, leaving him to be the main source of income for his family.
+Papayan did hard labor at the start of his life to support his immediate and extended family.
 He took on the responsibility of several different jobs such as a cobbler, a gatherer at a tea plantation, a construction worker and a cargo transporter.
 His difficult childhood played an instrumental role in his love for comedic playwriting.
 He felt that through laughter one can overcome the darkest moments in life.
-Papayan once said, “Optimistic, healthy laughter enthuses me.
-My preference for laughter comes from those living, natural and lively sources, from that native cauldron that gives shape to natural temperament.”
+Papayan once said, "Optimistic, healthy laughter enthuses me.
+My preference for laughter comes from those living, natural and lively sources, from that native cauldron that gives shape to natural temperament."

 In 1933 Papayan married Yeva Papazyan, a well educated woman from Sukhumi, whom he had four children with: Emma, Rafael, Seda and Aram.

 Education

 Papayan graduated from the Shahumian School of Batumi in 1926.
 In 1930 he studied at the Rostov-on-Don Pedagogical Institute.
-In 1947-1949 he studied at Yerevan University and later graduated from Moscow’s Maxim Gorki Institute of Literature in 1951.
+In 1947–1949 he studied at Yerevan University and later graduated from Moscow's Maxim Gorki Institute of Literature in 1951.